‘Pharma Bro’ Martin Shkreli having trouble completing community service, federal probation officials say

 Shkreli was widely reviled for boosting the price of the drug Daraprim, used commonly to treat HIV patients, from less than $20 per tablet to $750 apiece.
 He’s also known for purchasing a one-of-a-kind Wu-Tang Clan album.
 When he was convicted, the feds seized the album and auctioned it off.

 Shkreli’s net worth was estimated at $70 million before he was locked up.
-Earlier this year, he was ordered to pay more than $64 million to victims of his price-gouging scheme and banned from working in the pharmaceutical industry ever again.
+Earlier this year, he was ordered to pay more than $64 million to victims of his price gauging scheme and banned from working in the pharmaceutical industry ever again.